After a difficult application year, college hopefuls have a ‘love-hate relationship' with ‘Ivy Day,' expert says

 More of the nation's top colleges roll out no-loan policies

-Some colleges chose to end legacy preferences, while others, like Princeton University, recently announced it would continue to consider legacy status in its application process.
+Some colleges chose to end legacy preferences, while others, such as Princeton University, recently announced it would continue to consider legacy status in its application process.

-At Yale, students are now allowed to submit Advanced Placement, or AP, scores to fulfill the testing requirement — another move that could impact socioeconomic and racial diversity, experts say, since low-income and minority students have traditionally had less access to those classes.
+At Yale, students are now allowed to submit Advanced Placement, or AP, scores to fulfill the testing requirement, another move that could affect socioeconomic and racial diversity, experts say, since low-income and minority students have traditionally had less access to those classes.

 "You are really giving some students an unfair advantage," Rim said, "although it should be going the other direction right now."

 Then there is the matter of cost, especially at the highest level.
-Tuition and fees plus room and board for a four-year private college averaged $56,190 in the 2023-2024 school year; at four-year, in-state public colleges, it was $24,030, according to the College Board, which tracks trends in college pricing and student aid.
+Tuition and fees plus room and board for a four-year private college averaged $56,190 in the 2023-24 school year.
+At four-year, in-state public colleges, it was $24,030, according to the College Board, which tracks trends in college pricing and student aid.

 "They're like the untouchables, like the elusive and exclusive Birkin bag: No matter what, people are always going to want it," Livingston said.